SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 }
 ```

-The request above starts the pipeline with the input value of 0.
-The pipeline then increments the value until it reaches 10, at which point it will stop.
-The response contains the value of the counter, 10, and a message indicating that the pipeline has stopped.
+This request initiates the pipeline with an input value of 0.
+The pipeline increments this value step by step until it reaches 10, at which point it stops.
+The response includes the final counter value, 10, along with a message indicating that the pipeline has terminated.

 ## Cleanup
 To clean up the models and the pipeline, we can use the following commands: